-Natto contains one enzyme in particular, aptly named nattokinase, that shows numerous benefits for the cardiovascular system in particular.
+Natto contains one enzyme, in particular, aptly named nattokinase, which shows numerous benefits for the cardiovascular system in particular.
 The enzymes found in natto also show possible health and other benefits beyond digestive according to Dr. Ralph Holsworth, an emergency room supervisor and biomedical researcher in a rural hospital in Colorado.

 breaks down fibrin in the blood, a protein aggregate involved in blood clotting, decreases the ‘stickiness’ of the red blood cells, and assist in the prevention of arterial plaque formation.